AdobeDocs/commerce-merchant-services.en/help/product-recommendations/install-configure.md

 composer update magento/product-recommendations --with-dependencies
 ```

-or if you have installed the `magento/module-visual-product-recommendations` and `magento/module-page-builder-product-recommendations` modules:
+Or if you have installed the `magento/module-visual-product-recommendations` and `magento/module-page-builder-product-recommendations` modules:

 ```bash
 composer update --with-dependencies magento/product-recommendations magento/module-visual-product-recommendations magento/module-page-builder-product-recommendations